Cloud-SPAN/nerc-metagenomics03-qc-assembly/_episodes/03-assembly.md

 Flye is likely to take a **couple of hours** to finish assembling.
 You don't need to remain connected to the instance during this time but once you have disconnected it does make it harder to track the progress of Flye.

-In the meantime, if you wanted to read more about assembly and metagenomics there's a few papers and resources below with recommended reading.
+In the meantime, if you wanted to read more about assembly and metagenomics there's a few papers and resources at the end with recommended reading.

 ### Determining if the assembly has finished